top of page

 • 16.png

-Our depth of expertise and knowledge across the full range of advanced computing technologies, combined with our global network of partners and internationally-renowned facilities, enable us to provide the vital skills and tools required for modern research and innovation.
-From high-performance computing infrastructure and data storage systems to computational science and data analytics, software development and AI for science, we influence and advance research across all scientific disciplines.
+STFC Scientific Computing is an international centre of excellence for advanced computing expertise and digital research infrastructure.
+Its depth of expertise and knowledge across the full range of advanced computing technologies, combined with its global network of partners and internationally-renowned facilities, enables it to provide the vital skills and tools required for modern research and innovation.
+From high-performance computing infrastructure and data storage systems to computational science and data analytics, software development and AI for science, it influences and advances research across all scientific disciplines.

-We are part of the UK’s National Laboratories, which provide large-scale, cutting-edge research and infrastructure facilities.
-For more than 50 years, we have provided a foundation for research partnerships, building pioneering research communities and collaborating on a global scale with researchers and forward-thinking businesses.
+STFC Scientific Computing is part of the UK’s National Laboratories, which provide large-scale, cutting-edge research and infrastructure facilities.
+For more than 50 years, it has provided a foundation for research partnerships, building pioneering research communities and collaborating on a global scale with researchers and forward-thinking businesses.

-Dr Jens Jensen - Technical Project Lead and Scientist
+• Dr Jens Jensen - Technical Project Lead and Scientist

-Dr Stefano Rolfo - Scientist, Physics Digital Twin
+• Dr Stefano Rolfo - Scientist, Physics Digital Twin

-Dr Charles Moulinec - Scientist
+• Dr Charles Moulinec - Scientist

-Marion Samler - Stakeholder and User engagement
+• Marion Samler - Stakeholder and User engagement

-Lyndsey Harding - Project Manager
+• Lyndsey Harding - Project Manager

 United Kingdom